 - 1. A classroom management plan for creating a positive learning environment - 2.
-A field experience packet which relates to your field experiences - 3.
-A Planning Packet focusing on using TEKS and Blooms to develop appropriate objectives and assessments along with the plan for accomplishing these effectively. - 4.
-Class Participation - 1.
-Overview of the Classroom Management Plan for Creating a Positive Learning Environment
+A field experience packet which relates to your field experiences and compares what you observe to what you are learning in the classroom. - 3.
+A Planning Packet focusing on using TEKS and Blooms to develop appropriate objectives and assessments along with the plan for accomplishing these effectively.
+This includes an introduction to Lesson Planning. - 4.
+Class Participation